 The Tile Shop to Participate in the Loop Capital Markets and UBS Global Consumer Retail Conferences

-/EIN News/ -- MINNEAPOLIS, March 10, 2023 (GLOBE NEWSWIRE) -- Tile Shop Holdings, Inc. (Nasdaq: TTSH) (the “Company”), a specialty retailer of natural stone and man-made tiles, today announced Karla Lunan, Chief Financial Officer, and Mark Davis, Vice President of Investor Relations and Chief Accounting Officer, will participate in the Loop Capital Markets Investor Conference on March 14, 2023 and the UBS Global Consumer Retail Conference on March 16, 2023.
+MINNEAPOLIS, March 10, 2023 (GLOBE NEWSWIRE) -- Tile Shop Holdings, Inc. TTSH (the "Company"), a specialty retailer of natural stone and man-made tiles, today announced Karla Lunan, Chief Financial Officer, and Mark Davis, Vice President of Investor Relations and Chief Accounting Officer, will participate in the Loop Capital Markets Investor Conference on March 14, 2023 and the UBS Global Consumer Retail Conference on March 16, 2023.

 Both conferences will be held at the Lotte New York Palace (455 Madison Avenue).
 To schedule a one-on-one meeting with management, please contact your Loop representative, UBS representative or Mr. Davis at mark.davis@tileshop.com.